pitt-bdsa/Dash-PaperDragon/dash_paperdragon/README.md

-# Dash PaperDragon Component
+# Dash PaperDragon

-Dash PaperDragon Component is a Dash component library.
+Dash PaperDragon is a Dash component library.

-Dash Component combining OpenSeadragon and PaperJS for Annotations
+OpenSeaDragon and PaperJS component for Dash and the DSA

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation